 Syphilis stage three is called ongoing Sero reactivity but no clinical appearance of symptoms.
 The latent phase is subdivided into two early latent Syphilis (acquired during the preceding year) and late latent Syphilis (disease acquired for more than a year or unknown duration).
 The patient may carry latent Syphilis for many years or throughout his life.
 In some cases, remaining untreated may lead to tertiary Syphilis most dangerous stage.

 If you have experienced the first or second stage before and, for the time being, your body is not showing any sign of infection, talk to a doctor to get a latent syphilis diagnosis and treatment.

 Tertiary Syphilis is a phrase that comes up after latent Syphilis.
 It is not wrong to say that it is the most potent yet destructive stage of human health.
 This stage involves complications like psychiatric disorders, gummas, cardiovascular manifestations, and late neurosyphilis.
-The late stage of syphilis infection is experienced by approx—14 to 40 people.
+Approx—14 to 40 people experience the late stage of syphilis infection.
 Tertiary Syphilis can be life-threatening and appear due to progression in the initial infection stages.

 Tertiary Syphilis shows some potential signs, including: